radish-es/casebook-property/content/concepts/nuisance-as-right-to-exclude.md

 [^nedelsky1981]: Nedelsky, Jennifer.
 “Judicial Conservatism in an Age of Innovation: Comparative Perspectives on Canadian Nuisance Law.”
 In *Essays in the History of Canadian Law*, edited by David H Flaherty, 281-322.
 Toronto: University of Toronto Press, 1981, 284-5.

+#### Nuisance and the Classical Style ####

+The test crafted by the English Court of Appeal in *Shelfer* was--as Lord Justice Smith himself seems to acknowledge--highly indeterminate.
+It left subsequent judicial decisions, and parties to a dispute, open to considerable uncertainty about the the circumstances under which a landowner's right to exclude others from their land would be strictly enforced.

+Our objective this week is to investigate how Canadian common law judges working in the classical style worked to address the indeterminacy created by *Shelfer*.
+In the two cases below — *Black v Canadian Copper Co.* and *Canada Paper Co. v Brown* — the judges are confronted with what looks like very similar facts: large-scale industrial pollution causing damage to close-by private landowners.
+And yet, the judges reach quite different conclusions on the question of appropriate remedy.

+As you read these two cases against one another, ask yourself how the judges draw on classical common law reasoning to reach their decisions.
+In what ways do the judges interpret some land uses as "natural" and other "unnatural" and what role does this framing play in the decisions?
+Are you persuaded that one case is correctly decided and the other wrongly decided?
+Are the decisions necessarily irreconcilable?